usgs/wdfn-blog/content/beyond_basic_plotting.md

 Using `cowplot` to create multiple plots in one figure
 ------------------------------------------------------

 When you are creating multiple plots and they do not share axes or do not fit into the facet framework, you could use the packages `cowplot` or `patchwork` (very new!), or the `grid.arrange` function from `gridExtra`.
-In this blog post, we will show how to use `cowplot`, but you can explore the features of `patchwork` [here](https://github.com/thomasp85/patchwork).
+In this post, we will show how to use `cowplot`, but you can explore the features of `patchwork` [here](https://github.com/thomasp85/patchwork).

 The package called `cowplot` has nice wrapper functions for ggplot2 plots to have shared legends, put plots into a grid, annotate plots, and more.
 Below is some code that shows how to use some of these helpful `cowplot` functions to create a figure that has three plots and a shared title.